PowersOfEight/rust/README.md

-# A repository of my jounrey into the Rust Programming language
+# A repository of my journey into the Rust Programming language

 ### I have EMERGED from the Bachelor's program

 * Time to pick up where I left off
-* Rediving into rust!!!
+* Diving back into rust!!!